Great Fire of New York: Background

 By 1835, New York City was the premier American city, and its financial prowess surpassed that of Philadelphia or Boston.
 The opening of the Erie Canal ten years earlier connected New York to raw materials and commercial interests in the Midwest and allowed the city to rise to prominence as a market hub.
 Over half of the country's exports left through New York Harbor, while more than a third of American imports arrived there.
-Insurance companies, investment firms, real estate companies and others made New York their home.
+Insurance companies, investment firms, real estate companies, and others made New York their home.

 As the city expanded northward and its economic significance increased, fire was a major concern.
 Insurance companies worried that a large fire could sap their resources.
 The mayor and common council members held stock in or were board members of many fire insurance firms.
 City officials made efforts to build more watch towers and hire more watchmen.
 One serious impediment to firefighting was the lack of a reliable water source, as little had been done by 1835 to solve the city's water problem.
 The city's residents, as well as its firefighters, relied on neighborhood wells, forty fire cisterns, and a reservoir located at 13th Street and the Bowery.

 The fire department's growth in the 1820s and 1830s had not kept pace with the growth of the city.
 The city's population had swelled by an additional 145,000 in the previous decade, but the department had added only about 300 firemen.
-A roster of 1,500 firemen, 55 engines, 6 ladder companies, and 5 hose carts were deemed insufficient to protect the city.
+A roster of 1,500 firemen, 55 engines, 6 ladder companies, and 5 hose carts was deemed insufficient to protect the city.
 Throughout the summer and fall of 1835, the department had fought numerous fires.
-On December 14, the entire fire department had spent the freezing, miserable evening fighting two large fires, which destroyed thirteen buildings and two shops.
+On December 14, the entire fire department spent the freezing, miserable evening fighting two large fires, which destroyed thirteen buildings and two shops.
 The city's fire cisterns were nearly empty and its firefighting force exhausted when disaster struck.